 I graduated from the 1500 hour Massage Therapy and Myopractics program at the Institute for Natural Therapeutics in Mesa, Arizona and I am certified by the National Certification Board for Therapeutic Massage & Bodywork.
 (NCBTMB)

 I continually improve my skills every year through on-going studies and advanced training.
 In 2013, I studied Oriental Medicine at Phoenix Institute for Herbal Medicine & Acupuncture.
 In the fall of 2012, I received training in Ashiatsu, or Deepfeet Bar Therapy.
-In the fall of 2010, and the spring of 2012, I attended Erik Dalton's Myoskeletal Alignment Techniques seminar, and was blown away by the effectiveness of his methods.
+In the fall of 2010, the spring of 2012, and the fall of 2014, I attended Erik Dalton's Myoskeletal Alignment Techniques seminars, with Erik and Paul Kelly.
+I was blown away by their understanding of the body and the effectiveness of their methods.
 This work fits in beautifully with my corrective massage therapy techniques.
 In the summer of 2008, I studied Traditional Thai Massage in Thailand for 30 days.
 Between 1998 and 2005, I completed 168 hours of advanced massage training at the Esalen Institute in Big Sur, California.

 My massage work is meditative and connected to Spirit.
 I am trained in Myopractics whose roots are early Osteopathy.
 I employ the principles and stretching of Traditional Thai Massage.
 I use techniques that come from the pioneering efforts of Milton Trager.
 I connect with energy in the spirit of Reiki and the CranioSacral work of John Upledger.
 I am strong and I can work deeply.
 I am sensitive and I can work subtlety.
 Most importantly, I strive to create a unique treatment that is individualized to each client's needs.